Hensall Co Op Cash Bids in Quebec

 Hensall Co Op Cash Bids per Bushel in CAD and USD for Hard Red Spring (HRS) Wheat in Quebec • Disclaimer

-Location Delivery Cash Price
+Location Delivery Basis Futures Cash Price

-Ferme Sebastien Lepine Compare prices June 2025 2024 Crop $10.56
+Ferme Sebastien Lepine Compare prices January 2026 2025 Crop $2.64 7.92 $10.56

 About Hensall Co Op